CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 How can I make such a specific claim?
 It’s based on the logistics of being familiar with the code you’re working on.
 Let’s see why.

-When you are a **solo developer** on a project, you're familiar with all of the code.
-This means a high level of quality for whatever you’re working on, although of course the limitations on output for a solo developer are clear.

-Over time, your memory of code fades, so you don't have perfect familiarity of all the code you've ever worked on.
-For simplicity of analysis, we'll set aside the impact of memory on code familiarity for most of this post, then bring it back in at the end to account for it.
+When you are a **solo developer** on a project, you're familiar with all of the code because you wrote all of it.
+This means a high level of quality for whatever you’re working on.
+Now, over time your memory of code fades, so you don't have perfect familiarity of all the code you've ever worked on.
+For simplicity of analysis, we'll set aside the impact of memory for most of this post, then bring it back in at the end to account for it.

 When you have a **team of two developers,** each is still familiar with all of the code, because for each chunk of it, you either wrote it or reviewed it.
 This means you’ll still have a high level of quality in the code you write.